 Cavalor Fiberforce Gastro is specially developed for horses that are prone to stomach irritations and stomach ulcers.
 It is an ultra-high-fibre herbal müsli with minimal starch and sugar and contains lucerne, Timothy stalks, teff grass pellets, and beet pulp.
 Fiberforce Gastro is also enriched with acid buffers that neutralise excess stomach acid and protect the stomach wall from irritations.
 It also contains fenugreek, is especially tasty, and stimulates the appetite.

-Cavalor Fiber Beet Mash is rich in high-quality fibre.
+Cavalor Strucomash Beet is rich in high-quality fibre.
 It contains flaked beet pulp and NO oats.
 A delicious treat for all horses.
 Also suitable for seniors and horses with dental issues.

 Cavalor Resist + Vit C supports your horse’s natural defences and immune system, making your horse less susceptible to infections and providing protection from pathogens.
-Our Cavalor Resist + Vit C has a new formula!
-We’ve now supplemented the herbs in our old formula with tee tree oil, lemon eucalyptus oil, and lemongrass oil.
-These essential oils take strain off the immune system by supporting the airways, blood circulation, and lymphatic system.
+Cavalor Resist + Vit C contains herbs and antioxidants that support the immune system in different ways to maintain optimum natural resistance.